ubsicap/ubs-open-license/images/README.md

 These are the three sub collections:

-* UBS - 85 images, all of which can be found in the included zip file
+* UBS - 85 images, which can be downloaded here: https://d22edu6iq8vokk.cloudfront.net/collections/ubs.zip
-* PRITZ - 161 images taken by Ray Pritz, all of which can be found in the included zip file
+* PRITZ - 161 images taken by Ray Pritz, which can be downloaded here: https://d22edu6iq8vokk.cloudfront.net/collections/pritz.zip
-* WEB - 1008 open access images found on the web, the full path of which can be found in the metadata file; because of the high number it turned out impractical to include the images.
+* WEB - 1008 open access images found on the web, whicg can be downloaded here: https://d22edu6iq8vokk.cloudfront.net/collections/web.zip